 Many homes have secondary above-ground electrical lines attached to the home.
 Unfortunately, these are often only inches away from the gutter.
 Check with your utility company to install an insulating rubber blanket or have your power disconnected while working in that area of your home before cleaning gutters.

 2. Choose a Sturdy Ladder For Your Home:

 Single-Story Houses: A four-legged stepladder should be fine.

 Two-Story Or More: You’ll need an extension ladder for two-story homes.

 You need two pieces of equipment for this:

-- Leg Levelers – these allow your ladder to adapt to the uneven ground.
+- Leg Levelers – these allow your ladder to adapt to uneven ground.

-- Ladder Stabilizers – these are arms that extend out from the ladder and rest on the rough.
-This adds stability, and keeps you from damaging your gutter by resting the ladder on it.
+- Ladder Stabilizers – these are arms that extend out from the ladder and rest on the roof.
+This adds stability and keeps you from damaging your gutter by resting the ladder on it.